devareus/Eclectic-Token-Sniper/README.md

 - Traderjoexyz
 - Dogeswap

-The Honeypot Check functionality is available for the Binance Smart Chain, Polygon, Fantom and Avalanche (including their mainnets and testnets).
+The Honeypot Check functionality is available for the Binance Smart Chain, Polygon, Fantom, Avalanche and Dogechain (including their mainnets and testnets).

 The Safe-buy functionality is available for the Binance Smart Chain, Polygon and Fantom (mainnets and testnets).